edgelesssys/constellation/docs/docs/overview/performance.md

 #### Network

-When it comes to network performance, there are two main indicators we need to differentiate: intra-node and inter-node transmission speed.
+There are two main indicators for network performance: intra-node and inter-node transmission speed.
-K-Bench provides benchmark tests for both, configured as `dp_netperf_internode`, `dp_network_internode`, `dp_network_intranode`.
+K-Bench provides benchmark tests for both, configured as `dp_netperf_internode`, `dp_network_internode`, and `dp_network_intranode`.

 ##### Inter-node